quicktext/qql/tutorials.md

-# Hello World from QQL!
+# Tutorials of the QQL!

 The Quicktext Query Language includes two parts:
 1. The Corpus Query Language (CQL) of the Quicktext Query Language (QQL)